 Jago adores Chang’s act.

 Sue: He’s not really Chinese, is he?
-Oh dear.
-Why didn’t they give his part to the bloke standing next to him?
-He is definitely Chinese.
-This is lery lacist.
+Oh dear… Why didn’t they give his part to the bloke standing next to him?
+He’s definitely Chinese.

 But before she can climb onto her high horse, Sue is distracted by something magical.

 Sue: That was a beautiful shot of the TARDIS arriving in the fog.
 Very subtle.
 I think I’m going to like this one.
 It looks great.